 Because at the end of the day what really matters when we wear our suit?
 I would contend that it’s the activities we have and who we’re doing it with.

 Just this past weekend I had a fun afternoon at the beach with my youngest playing in the surf, searching for sand dollar skeletons and skipping them like rocks.
 And while I have no objective way to measure what my experience might have been were I in a bikini, this is what I know: I wouldn’t have wanted to miss this joyful experience for anything!

 So this summer, I’m choosing to wear a full piece because it’s what enables me to be most present and maximize my joy.
 I invite you to do the same.

 Are you interested in exploring this and more topics like it?
 You might enjoy the Super You Mindset.
-This 12-week course is a deep dive into everything from Diet Culture and Self-Objectification to re-defining our own unique vision of health and fitness.
+This virtual on-demand course is a deep dive into everything from Diet Culture and Self-Objectification to re-defining our own unique vision of health and fitness.
 It’s been called life-changing and transformative.
 Learn more here.